lead-harmony-lab/Bluetooth-Sumobot/README.md

 # Building the control board
 The schematic for controlling this sumbot has been created in KiCad.
 The gerber files can be sent to a board house (I use OSHPark) for fabrication.
 The schematic can also be used as a basis for putting together a breadboarded version of this project.
 I've included a hand-drawn image of the pinout I used for the L293D IC when connecting to the Arduino Uno.

+# Model File
+All of the 3D design work was done in Blender using milimeters.
+I used Blender 2.79b on Ubuntu 18.04 Linux.

 # 3D Printing
 I printed these parts out on an FDM RepRap based printer - The Robo3D R1+.
 Total print time is approximately 24 hours.
 I recommend that you print the sumobot body on its roof with the motor cavity facing up towards the nozzle.
 I have found that this model will print successfully without the need to also add support material.
 I use Matter Control software to control the 3D Printer.

+# Arduino Processing Program
+Code for this project is complied from a variety of sources from around the Internet.
+A big shout-out to all the generous people out there that share their code and who make tutorials for other people to follow.
+I used the Arduino IDE 1.8.5.

 # Parts
 * Sumobot